Shay Healy (1943-2021) songwriter, broadcaster and journalist.

 2016 saw Healy release his first recorded album ‘Stardust – The Stable Sessions’ which showcases his talents as a songwriter and musician.

-He married Dympna Errity in 1967 and they have two sons, Oisín and Fionáin.
+He married Dympna Errity in 1967 and they had two sons, Oisín and Fionáin.